What is it?

-How to offer to our dogs to use their brain and their senses to solve a problem that we made for them (find treats in a spinning top, in a container with sliding drawers,…).
+We will ask our dogs to use their thinking and their senses to solve a problem that we have made for them (finding treats in a device with movable parts, a container with sliding drawers,…).

-The game of the hidden object can already be part of this category: our dog first uses his nose to find the object and then uses his brain to get it (out of the container or bush).
+The hidden object game can already be part of this category: our dog first uses his sense of smell to find the object and then uses his mind to retrieve it (take it out of the container or the hedge).

 Let’s constantly renew games for new mental stimulation.

-There are a lot of different containers that we can find in stores, of course we can make them ourselves, which will be cheaper.
+There are a lot of different containers for purchase, but of course we can make them ourselves, which will be cheaper.

-Let’s imagine that we have a large plastic paw, with sliding drawers and a swivel drawer.
+Let’s imagine that we have a large plastic toy, with sliding drawers and a swivel drawer.

 Video: plastic paw with drawers

-Step 1: let’s choose a quiet room in the house (where our dog feels comfortable), and put the plastic paw on the floor.
-At the sight of our dog, let’s put a candy in one of the drawers.
-A single candy, in a single drawer that we leave open.
-Our dog becomes familiar with the plastic paw.
+Step 1: Let’s settle down in a quiet room in the house (where our dog feels comfortable), put the plastic paw on the floor.
+While our dog is watching, let’s put a treat in one of the sliding drawers.
+One treat, in one drawer that we leave open.
+Our dog becomes familiar with the plastic toy.

-Let’s keep in mind that our dog is rewarding himself, since he eats the treat as soon as he finds it.
-We can not do any faster!
+Remember that our dog rewards himself, as he eats the treat as soon as he finds it.
+We couldn’t possibly reward him any faster!

-Step 2: in the same room of the house, at the sight of our dog, let’s place a treat in the drawer of the plastic paw and close the drawer.
-Let our dog figure the drawer out.
-It’s up to him to test and use his nose or paw to solve the problem.
+Step 2: In the same room of the house, while our dog is watching, place a treat in the drawer of the plastic toy, and close the drawer.
+Let our dog figure out how to slide the drawer out.
+It’s up to him to test and use his nose or paw to solve this problem.

-Only one single parameter changes between two stages of the exercise: either the type of closure, or the place of the treats, or the environment.
+Only one parameter changes between two stages of the exercise: either the type of drawer closure, or placing the treats out of the dog’s sight, or the environment.

-Step 3: in the same room of the house, place a treat in the swivel drawer and close it.
-Let our dog solve this new problem with the change of opening mechanism.
+Step 3: In the same room of the house, place a treat in the swivel drawer and close the drawer.
+Let our dog solve this new problem caused by the change of the opening mechanism.

-Step 5: in the same room of the house, out of our dog’s sight, let’s put treats in the different drawers of the plastic paw and close all the drawers.
+Step 5: In the same room of the house, while our dog is not watching, place the treats in the different drawers of the toy and close the drawers.

-When a new parameter creates too much difficulty (out of our dog’s sight for example), we can decrease the level of difficulty of one of the other parameters (less drawers, or leave some drawers open).
+When a new parameter causes great difficulty (with the dog not watching, for example), we can reduce the level of difficulty of one of the other parameters (reduce the number of filled drawers or leave some drawers open, for example).

-Step 6: in the same room of the house, out of our dog’s sight, let’s put small pieces of biscuits (less odorous) in the different drawers of the plastic paw and close all the drawers.
+Step 6: In the same room of the house, while the dog is not watching, put the pieces of dry biscuits (less odorous) in the different drawers of the leg, and close the drawers.

-Next steps: let’s start all over again… with new containers (bought or home made).
+Next steps: start all over again… with new containers (bought or home-made).

 Working the brain and memory

-These games are still brain and resourcefulness games as long as it’s new.
-If we offer to our dog to search for treats again and again with the same plastic paw, our dog will simply remember (“how did I solve that?”) and will no longer use his brain and resourcefulness.
-Let’s constantly renew games for new mental stimulation.
+These games are still games of reflection and resourcefulness as long as they are new.
+If we propose to do this treat search game again and again with the same plastic toy, our dog will use his memory (“How did I solve that the last time?”) and not his thinking and resourcefulness.
+Let’s keep renewing the games for new mental stimulation.

 Learning without pressure

-These game sessions are necessarily very short (less than 5 minutes and 3 sessions maximum in one day).
-Each session, our dog will have to use his brain and his nose which requires a lot of concentration.
-If the session is too long or if we do too many sessions on the same day, we risk failure.
-It is important to stop on a positive note, even if it seems to us that the last game was very easy to solve.
-Beginners need time to develop their skills as they go.
+These game sessions must be very short (less than 5 minutes and a maximum of 3 sessions during the day).
+Each session involves reflection and scent work which require a lot of concentration from our dog.
+If the session is too long or if we repeat too many sessions on the same day, we risk failure.
+It is better to stop on a positive note, even if it seems to us that the last game offered was very easy to do.
+Beginners need time to develop their skills as they go along.
 And let’s not forget that learning takes place optimally when the dog is not stressed and therefore not put under pressure.

-In the same vein, it is useless to “motivate” our dog by repeating the request (“search” for example).
-While our dog is focused on the treat search, he mainly uses his eyesight and his nose.
-Repeating “search”, “search”, “search” distracts him and floods his ears and his brain with useless information.
-It’s just distraction, not motivation.
+In the same vein, there is no need to “motivate” our dog by repeating the request (“search” for example).
+While our dog is focused on the problem he has to solve, he mainly uses his sight and sense of smell.
+Repetitions of “search”, “search”, “search” distract him and overwhelm his ears and brain with unnecessary information.
+This is only distraction, not motivation.

-You do not need to help him, for instance, by showing where the hidden treat is.
-The purpose of the game is that our dogs develop their nose skills and confidence, this is not a game of speed or performance.
-When our dog stops searching, the game is over either temporarily because he just needs a break, or definitely depending on our dog.
-It is important to respect his learning rhythm.
+It is unnecessary to help them too much, for example, by showing where the hidden treat is.
+The game is for our dogs to develop their olfactory skills and self-confidence, it is not a game of speed or performance.
+When our dog stops searching, the game is over either temporarily because a few moments of rest will be enough for him or permanently depending on our dog.
+Let’s respect his learning pace.

-Let’s also respect his rhythm of recovery: after a busy weekend, our dog needs more rest.
-The ideal is to offer our dog an easier search game: some treats scattered at home or in the lawn will do the job.
+Let’s also respect his recovery pace: a busy weekend means a greater need for rest.
+The ideal is then to offer our dog an easier search game: scatter a few treats, without hiding them, at home or in the lawn (see “treat search“).

 Those who do not cope

-If our dog is not interested in the game, it raises the question: does he like the treats we are offering?
-It’s up to us to offer him treats that live up to his expectations.
+If our dog is not interested in this game, a question arises: does he like the treats we offer him?
+It’s up to us to offer him treats that meet his expectations.

-If our dog likes the treats but is not interested in this search, it may be because it’s too difficult for him (physically if our dog is old, sick or hurt / emotionally if our dog is not comfortable in the environment for example / if we have skipped steps in the progression of learning).
+If our dog likes these treats but is not interested in the game, it is probably because it is too difficult for him (physically if our dog is old, sick or injured / emotionally if our dog is not at ease in the environment or with the game containing the treats for example / if we have skipped steps in the learning progression).

-Some dogs may also accept the game with some containers but not with others: a metal container can be noisy, and therefore scary; a container that is too heavy to flip can be discouraging, a container which moves in all directions (as a spinning top) can be exciting.
-It’s up to us to offer them a game that lives up to their physical and/or emotional abilities.
+Some dogs may also be able to accept play with some containers but not others: a metal container can be noisy, and therefore frightening; a container that is too heavy to knock over can be discouraging; a container that moves around (like a spinning top) can be exciting.
+It is up to us to offer them a game that matches their physical and/or emotional abilities.

-Some dogs do not share their food.
-It is imperative to offer to these dogs the possibility to do treat searches on their own.
-It’s up to us to offer a game adapted to the social abilities of our dog.
+Some dogs do not like to share their food.
+It is essential to offer these dogs the opportunity to play the game on their own.
+It is up to us to offer a game adapted to the social abilities of our dog.

-Some dogs will be frustrated if they can not solve the problem.
-They may want to get to the treats by force (destroy the plastic paw for example).
-It’s up to us to offer them a game that lives up to their tenacity and their patience.
+Some dogs will be frustrated if they are unable to solve the proposed problem.
+They may want to take their treats by force (by destroying the hiding place, for example).
+It is up to us to offer them a game that matches their determination and patience.

-- To offer an exceptional treat appreciated by our dog ;
+- Offer an exceptional treat that our dog loves;

-- To renew constantly games by offering new problems to solve.
+- Constantly renew the games by offering new problems to be solved.